zukunft/zukunft.com/docs/llm/pending_prio_2.md

   continues with the next file and only the next test run reports the missing data, e.g. as 'triple "PV in Switzerland" not found' when the use case file, the last step of the setup, is the one that is left out
+- `result_list::load_sql_by_ids` prepares the id list as `bigint[]` and selects from the group keyed `results` table only, whose key is a `char(112)`, so the result list api by ids fails with a prepare error for every result that is not in a prime table; the load by id of the single result and the by phrase list query take the table from the key and should be the pattern for it
+- the same gate drops the results of a file whose formula names a term the file does not declare:
+  `data_object::save_formulas` merges the `EXPRESSION_TERM_MISSING` of `generate_ref_text` into
+  the import message, the words, triples, values and formulas are already stored by then, and `save_results` is skipped without a word to the user, so a table shows the row without its calculated numbers. seen with `global happy time points` in problem_global_warming.json before the file declared `global`, `human` and `population`. a formula whose expression term is missing should report that as a warning of the file and still let the results be saved, or the json validation should check the expression terms like it checks the assigned phrases

 ## change log object names of the link classes